library(sf)

 The first column holds the ward id (WD11CD) which we extract and join it with

-maximum infections data frame on column name FID
+maximum infections data frame on column name FID.
+The WD11CD is also a column

 in the wards boundaries data so it will be used to combine the data frames